nanigashi-uji/cornercut-compile/README.md

 ## Examples

-- Sample codes/scripts exsists under `example` directory.
-This example file includes source codes, which are written in C, C++, Objective-C, Objective-C++ and fortran and selected by compiler pre-processor, to say "Hello world!" with listing the comand-line arguments.
+- Sample codes/scripts exists under `example` directory.
+This example file includes source codes, which are written in C, C++, Objective-C, Objective-C++ and fortran and selected by compiler pre-processor, to say "Hello world!" with listing the command-line arguments.
 Language selection will be done based on the suffix of the filename.

 ```
 % ls -l example/